ZhenyaKh/coco-beholder/README.md

 ---------------------------------------

-For a chosen type, the statistics file is generated.
-It does **not** depend on the chosen aggregation interval and contains the following:
+For a selected type, the statistics file is generated.
+It does **not** depend on the chosen aggregation interval and contains:

 * each curve's overall average throughput over the curve's whole duration (Mbps)
 * each curve's overall average one-way delay over all the curve's packets (ms)